d0rich/th2-docs/content/getting-started/requirements/_index.md

 th2 env = Infra + Core + Monitoring + Building blocks + Custom + Data Storage(Cassandra)

 There are tables with different hardware requirements below.
-You can choose options for your node and total requirements will be calculated in final table.
+You can choose options for your node and total minimal requirements will be calculated in final table.

 {{% requirements-calculator %}}